The unemployed are taking their struggles to Reddit, a ‘beacon of light in this long dark night’

 “I’m at wits’ end and honestly so scared,” Blackburn said.
 “I don’t know what to do any more and the people above us don’t care just so long as their pockets are full.”

-Desperate, she went online and found light in an unexpected place: A subreddit titled r/Unemployment, where anonymous users share their personal stories, trade tips on navigating unemployment offices, aggregate news articles and ask for (and give) support — both logistical and emotional.
+Desperate, she went online and found light in an unexpected place: A Reddit discussion group called r/Unemployment, where anonymous users share their personal stories, trade tips on navigating unemployment offices, aggregate news articles and ask for (and give) support — both logistical and emotional.
 The subreddit has grown from 5,000 subscribers in mid-April to 38,000, becoming a help center and a makeshift support group for some of the 28 million Americans unemployed as of Aug.
 1, during the worst recession since the Great Depression.

 “I didn’t join the sub expecting such decent people.
 I expected so many telling me how terrible I was, [that] I was a leech on the system, [that] their tax dollars cover me,” Blackburn said.
 Instead she found “people who want to help … friends in the darkest times.”